sftpplus/sftpplus-docker/README.rst

 time the image is created.
 The FTPS and HTTPS are using self-signed certificates.

-It is provided as an evaluation tool and the base for creating a custom SFTPPlus image to suit your production needs.
+This repository is provided as an evaluation tool and the base for creating a custom SFTPPlus image to suit your production needs.

 A testing account named `test_user` and password `test_password` is created by default.